-6.0 Wellness Policy Implementation, Monitoring, Accountability, and Community Engagement
+Wellness Policy Implementation, Monitoring, Accountability, and Community Engagement

-6.1 Implementation Plan
+Implementation Plan

-Legacy Christian Academy will establish a District Wellness Committee which will:
+Legacy Christian Academy will establish a District Wellness Committee shall:

-- Participate in the development, implementation, periodic review and update of this Wellness Policy - Obtain periodic informal updates of building principals, classroom staff and school health personnel on the progress of wellness activities and their effects.
+- 1. Participate in the development, implementation, periodic review and update of this Wellness Policy, which will include: - Obtain periodic informal updates of building principals, classroom staff and school health personnel on the progress of wellness activities and their effects. - Report to the Board and the public on an annual basis regarding the implementation and effectiveness of this policy.